 This document is intended for science users of GRAVITY following the call for proposals by ESO.
-It gives an overview of the instrument and the way it can be used in pursuing certain astrophysical programs, especially those that require milli-arcsecond spatial resolution.
+It gives an overview of the instrument and the way it can be used in pursuing certain astrophysical observations, especially those that require milli-arcsecond spatial resolution.

-1.2 GRAVITY news section
+1.2 News section

-With respect to P100, the following changes apply to GRAVITY observations:
+With respect to P101, the following changes apply to GRAVITY observations from P102 on: